mike-koch/Mods-for-HESK/README.md

 <ol>
 <li>Download HESK from <a href="http://www.hesk.com/download.php" target="_blank">http://www.hesk.com/download.php</a>.</li>
 <li>Extract the contents of HESK to a directory of your choice.</li>
-<li>Download HESK UI from one of the two methods described above.</li>
+<li>Download the HESK Web Services + HESK UI bundle from one of the two methods described above.</li>
 <li>Copy and paste the contents of the zip/tar.gz bundle and overwrite any files in the original HESK 2.5.3 folder.</li>
 <li>Upload the resulting folder to your webserver.</li>
 </ol>